 Proper crawl space maintenance, including encapsulation and regular inspections, can help to prevent pests from becoming a problem.
 Once all entry points are sealed, the pests will find it more challenging to get in.
 However, if pests have already invaded you, a professional pest control company can help eliminate them.

-As a homeowner, maintaining your crawl space is vital for the overall energy efficiency of your home and preventing pests.
-That means doing regular inspections, taking care of any energy loss issues, and using the right solutions to keep the pests out.
+As a homeowner, maintaining your crawl space is vital for your home’s overall energy efficiency and prevention of pests.
+That means regular inspections, taking care of any energy loss issues, and using the right solutions to keep the pests out.